Buckinghamshire County Council Waste Management Project

 7.6 Liaison group meetings

-Since Service Commencement there have been 2 Greatmoor Calvert Liaison Group meetings.
+Since April 2017 there have been 4 Greatmoor Liaison Group meetings.
 The meetings occur quarterly and from Service Commencement have been held in conjunction with the Calvert Landfill Community Liaison Group (CLG).
 These sessions are attended by local residents, parish councillors, interest groups, EA officers, councillors and FCC.
 The Greatmoor CLG is an opportunity for members to ask questions in relation to the EfW and raise issues of concern.
-Through the Greatmoor CLG, FCC was asked to reduce the brightness of the aircraft warning lights on the EfW stack which was undertaken in January 2017.

-High Heavens waste complex also has a joint High Heavens Liaison Group attended by similar groups as the above.
-As the waste complex is also shared with other operators, representatives from each operation are also in attendance to provide a collaborative response to queries or concerns raised in the meetings.
-Since Service Commencement there have been 2 meetings.
+High Heavens also has a joint High Heavens Liaison Group attended by similar groups as the above.
+As the site is also shared with other operators, representatives from each operation are also in attendance to provide a collaborative response to queries or concerns raised in the meetings.
+Since April 2017 there have been 2 meetings.

 The first contract year for the Buckinghamshire residual waste contract between BCC and FCC proved to be a success with a strong partnership being developed throughout the early stages of the 30 year contract.

-FCC delivered the service that had been committed in a safe, environmentally friendly and efficient manner through excellent operational performance at the facilities on the contract.
-The performance at Greatmoor EfW also exceeded expectations due to effective process management which has opened up scope for increased capacity for energy recovery.
+FCC has delivered a service this contract year that has been safe, environmentally friendly and efficient through excellent operational performance at the facilities on the contract.
+The performance at Greatmoor EfW also exceeded expectations due to effective process management and delivered a successful maintenance outage.
+There has also been a lot of success in optimising the system to increase the efficiency of the plant and lower consumable usage.

 In addition to this, utilising a bulking transfer station at High Heavens WTS has provided a significant reduction in transport mileage waste movements to the EfW due to the geography of the contract with large proportions of contract waste being moved through the facility from the south of the county.

-Following the success of the first contract year, FCC will continue to ensure a robust service delivery is maintained for BCC into the next contract year and beyond.
+Following these successes of the contract year, FCC will continue to ensure a robust service delivery is maintained for BCC into the next contract year and beyond.

 For more information about FCC Greatmoor, please visit http://www.greatmoor.co.uk